chewing/libchewing/README.md

 ### 1. System bridge integration

-Chewing has been integrated into various input frameworks in Unix-like systems and even in Microsoft Windows.
+Chewing has been integrated into various input frameworks in Unix-like systems and even in Microsoft Windows and Android.
 On these systems, the Chewing package is typically divided into two parts: libchewing, which manages the actual character selection logic, and an input framework interface for display and preference settings.